minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture.md

 ![Flow - DigiD event flow](images/flow-eventcapture-digid.png)

-The login proces will be performed by making use of the ToegangVerleningService (TVS), a DigiD frontend specifically aid at health applications.
+The login proces will be performed by making use of the ToegangVerleningService (TVS), a DigiD frontend specifically aimed at health applications.
 The detailed login flow is described by this flow diagram:

 ![Flow - Login](images/flow-login.png)